timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce_clean_up.md

 sh ./ce-clean-up-two-tenancies.sh
 ```

+The deletion will also ask to review some configurations and press enter to move forward in some steps.

-The table contains the script and the responsibility of the scripts.
+The table contains the scripts and the responsibilities of a script.

 | Script | Responsibility |
 |---|---|